 Patagonia is a sparsely populated region in the southmost tip of the South American continent.
 The area is running through both Argentina and Chile.
 The Argentine sector consists of grasslands and desserts, while the Chilean side features glaciers and rainforests.
 This incredible diversity of nature makes Patagonia a must-see place, especially for nature lovers.
-If you plan to stopover or just interested in Patagonia, here are some interesting facts about this natural paradise.
+If you plan to stopover or just interested in this natural paradise, here are some interesting facts about Patagonia.

 Chile’s national route 7, the Carretera Austral, is one of the best roads that will take you through Patagonia.
 Since, Carretera Austral runs through mountain ranges, fjords, volcanoes, and forests the project took years to complete after and more than one attempt.

 The Patagonian region has several national parks.
 Torres Del Paine National Park is one of the most popular national parks, especially among hikers.
 Every year around 100,000 visitors head over to a location known as "the end of the world."
 Visitors have to take a route containing glaciers, fjords, and mountains to reach the park's centrepiece, three granite towers.

 5. Patagonia region had received largest private land donation in history